NunuMarie3000/Lab02_Unit-Testing_C-Storm/README.md

 3. To use this application, simple run the program on your local machine.
 Be aware that your account balance at the start of the program is always $0, so you must make a deposit before you can withdraw!

 4. Relevant details: This is my first time working with unit testing in c#, I only recently began using the language a couple days ago, so it's a little rough around the edges, but it was fun to figure out!

+5. Technologies used: C#, .NET, Xunit